tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - **Fix and Flip**: Investors can capitalize on renovating mid-century homes to meet contemporary standards, potentially leading to profitable resale values.

 # Parkland

+Parkland is a serene residential neighborhood located in the southeast quadrant of Calgary, Alberta.
+Established in 1974, it is renowned for its lush green spaces and family-friendly atmosphere.

+---

+## **Nearby Amenities and Attractions**

+- **Parks and Recreation**: Bordered by Fish Creek Provincial Park to the south and west, residents have direct access to extensive walking trails, picnic areas, and natural landscapes.
+- **Shopping and Dining**: While Parkland maintains a peaceful residential ambiance, it's conveniently close to commercial hubs offering a variety of shopping and dining options.
+- **Educational Institutions**: The community is served by Prince of Wales Elementary School and St. Philip Elementary School, catering to the educational needs of young residents.

+---

+## **Housing Characteristics**

+- **Construction Period**: Development in Parkland primarily occurred in the mid-1970s, reflecting the architectural styles of that era.
+- **Building Types**: The neighborhood predominantly features single-family detached homes, many situated on spacious lots with mature landscaping.

+---

+## **Zoning Regulations**

+Parkland's zoning is primarily residential, focusing on maintaining its low-density character.
+Current regulations typically support single-family dwellings, with limited provisions for multi-unit developments.
+For precise information on zoning and potential for multiple units per lot, consulting the City of Calgary's planning department or official zoning maps is recommended.

+---

+## **Demographics**

+- **Population**: As of the 2021 Census, Parkland had a population of approximately 3,430 residents.
+- **Population Growth**: The community has experienced a slight decline from its 2006 population of 4,046, indicating a stable and mature neighborhood.
+- **Average Income**: The median household income in Parkland is $125,000, which is higher than Calgary's median of $98,000.

+---

+## **Crime Rate**

+Parkland is considered a safe community, with crime rates 29% lower than the national average.
+Violent crimes are notably 44% lower than the national average, providing residents with a secure living environment.

+---

+## **Rental Market**

+- **Supply and Demand**: With a high ownership rate of 86%, rental properties are limited in Parkland.
+However, the demand remains steady, particularly among those seeking proximity to natural amenities and reputable schools.
+- **Average Rents**: Specific rental data for Parkland is not readily available.
+However, given the neighborhood's desirability and limited rental supply, rental rates are likely above the city's median.

+---

+## **Neighborhood Classification**

+Parkland can be classified as an **'A' neighborhood**, characterized by its high median income, low crime rates, and strong community engagement.
+The presence of quality schools and proximity to natural attractions further enhance its appeal.

+---

+## **Real Estate Investment Potential**

+- **Average House Prices**: As of February 2025, the median home asking price in Parkland was $965,454, with a median sold price of $966,313.
+- **Market Trends**: Over the past year, Parkland has seen a 7% increase in average sold prices, indicating a healthy appreciation trend.

+---

+## **Investment Strategies**

+Considering Parkland's characteristics, several real estate investment strategies could be effective:

+- **Long-Term Rentals**: Due to high demand and low supply, rental properties in Parkland can generate consistent rental income, especially from families seeking proximity to Fish Creek Park and quality schools.
+- **Fix and Flip**: Investors can capitalize on renovating older homes from the 1970s to meet contemporary standards, potentially leading to profitable resale values.
+- **Buy and Hold**: With strong appreciation trends, purchasing property in Parkland for long-term investment can yield solid returns over time.

 # Country Hills
 # Sunnyside
 # South Calgary